 Information and Consumers

 Consumers are taking control over their health more than ever.
-Over 91 percent of all Americans go online to look up health information, exploring symptoms, researching how to manage a certain condition and looking for treatment, based on an online survey by Makovsky/Kelton.
+Over 91 percent of all Americans go online to look up health or medical information, exploring symptoms, researching how to manage a certain condition and looking for treatment, based on an online survey by Makovsky/Kelton.
 General health information sites like WebMD, are the most highly sought after sites, with 59 percent of the people saying that they had visited them during the last 6 months, based on an article by eMarketer which cites a poll in 2012.
 It is followed by sites about disease which comprises 12 percent, drug sites comprising 9 percent and government sites like the CDC which comprises 8 percent.

 Creating High-Quality Content